This luscious vanilla bean vegan ice cream is a personal homage to the delicious journey I’ve had with my careers in the food industry.

 - Open the cans of coconut cream.
 Reserve about 1/2 cup of liquid from the coconut cream and place in a separate small bowl.
 Mix together the rest of the coconut cream, sugar, and salt in a 2-quart or 3-quart saucepan.
 The mixture will look lumpy.

-- Warm the mixture over medium-low heat, stirring occasionally, until the sugar has completely dissolved into the coconut milk and the mixture is smooth, about 2 minutes.
+- Warm the mixture over medium-low heat, stirring occasionally, until the sugar has completely dissolved into the coconut cream and the mixture is smooth, about 2 minutes.

 - Whisk the cornstarch into the bowl with the reserved 1/2 cup coconut liquid to make a smooth slurry.